VTEX Design System

 Context

 VTEX is a brazilian SaaS technology company focused on ecommerce solutions that have a daily impact on the work of thousands of people around the world.
-More than 2500 leading brands of varying sizes and segments, with operations in 26 countries and in global expansion, rely on VTEX for the online sales of their products.
+Leading brands of varying sizes and segments, with operations in 26 countries and in global expansion, rely on VTEX for the online sales of their products.

 • We were growing insanely fast, and so were the teams.
 New designers and developers were joining every day, thus sharing knowledge in a structured and scalable way was starting to be obligatory if we wanted to keep going fast.